Everything that you have ever searched for on Google has been recorded.

 What Information Does Google Keep On You?

 The answer is a lot more than you probably think.
 Most of us use products like Gmail, Google Search, as well as Android devices.
 Google is using all of these tools to collect information about you.
+You’re probably not even aware of how companies like Facebook and Google use your data.

 Google does not try to hide the fact that they are gathering this information.
 In fact, they are frank about it in their privacy policies.
 When you do a quick Google search, you will find that Google likely knows the following things about you: